arenaxr/arena-docs/content/overview/debug.md

 <img src="/assets/img/unity/unity-desktop.png" width="50%" />

-## WebXR API Emulator
+## WebXR API Emulators

-Since ARENA's web view runs on WebXR, we can use the WebXR API Emulator to test Immersive VR (headset) features without a headset.
+Since ARENA's web view runs on WebXR, we can use one of the WebXR API Emulators to test Immersive VR (headset) features without a headset.

+- **WebXR API Emulator** by Mozilla Mixed Reality for [Firefox](https://addons.mozilla.org/firefox/addon/webxr-api-emulator) and [Chrome](https://chromewebstore.google.com/detail/webxr-api-emulator/mjddjgeghkdijejnciaefnkjmkafnnje).
+Emulates Quest, Go, Gear VR, Vive, Cardboard devices.
+- **Immersive Web Emulator** by Meta for [Chrome](https://chromewebstore.google.com/detail/immersive-web-emulator/cgffilbpcibhmcfbgggfhfolhkfbhmik).
+Emulates Quest, Rift devices.

+Usage:

-1. Go to the addon stores to install ([Firefox](https://addons.mozilla.org/firefox/addon/webxr-api-emulator), [Chrome](https://chrome.google.com/webstore/detail/webxr-api-emulator/mjddjgeghkdijejnciaefnkjmkafnnje))
+1. Go to the one of the above browser addon stores to install.
 1. Open your ARENA scene web view and the ARENA detects that you have a XR device (emulated) and it will let you enter the immersive (VR、AR) mode.
 1. Open the `WebXR` tab in the browser developer tool ([Firefox](https://developer.mozilla.org/en-US/docs/Tools), [Chrome](https://developers.google.com/web/tools/chrome-devtools/)) to control the emulated devices.
 You can move the headset and controllers, and trigger the controller buttons.